neoforged/governance/removal.md

     1.2.
 An example, though it is not required to conform to this exactly: _"I call for the removal of (name) from the (team name) for the following reasons: (reasons)"_.

     1.3.
 The removal call must be in a space accessible and visible to all Members of the Neo Team.
-It may be, but is suggested not to be, in a public space accessible to the general community.
+It may be, but is suggested not to be, in a public space accessible to the general community, but it must not be writable by the general community.
 It should include a mention or notification to the Members of the Neo Team.

     1.4.
 A removal call may not be made against a Member who was previously subject to removal proceedings within the last 30 days.